Battle of San Juan Hill: Spanish counterattack

 Witnessing the assault on San Juan Hill, Col. Roosevelt decided to cross the steep ravine from Kettle Hill to San Juan Hill to support the ongoing fighting.
 Calling for his men to follow, he ran forward, only to find just five of the Rough Riders following him (most had not heard his command).
 Roosevelt returned, gathered a larger group of men.
 Under advice he led them down the less steep western slope of Kettle Hill, past a small lagoon, and was ready to start up the northern extension of San Juan Hill.
 By then the fighting was over at the top of the heights.
 General Sumner intercepted Roosevelt and angrily ordered him to return to Kettle Hill immediately to prepare for the expected counterattack.
 When he returned, his men were exhausted and his horse was spent from the heat.
 When the expected counterattack came, these men were ineffective.

 After the Spanish positions atop San Juan Hill had been taken, two of Lt.
 Parker's Gatling guns were dragged by mules up the slope to the captured position on San Juan ridge, where both were hurriedly emplaced among a line of skirmishers.
 As the Americans were setting up the guns, the Spanish commenced a general counterattack on the heights.
 Though the attack on San Juan was quickly broken up, the men on Kettle Hill faced a more serious attack from some 120 Spanish regulars.
 Ignoring an order from Col. Leonard Wood to reposition one or two of his Gatling guns to the top of Kettle Hill to support the 1st Volunteer and 3rd Cavalry, Parker instead ordered the closest Gatling, manned by Sgt.
 Green, to fire obliquely against 600 enemy soldiers attacking Kettle Hill.
 From a range of 600 yd, Sgt.
-Green's Gatling responded, killing all but 40 of the attackers.Parker, John H. (Lt.), The Gatlings At Santiago, Middlesex, U.K.: Echo Library (reprinted 2006), p.
-59: Parker's account is very clear that he never obeyed Col. Wood's order to redeploy his guns to Kettle Hill ("The order to move the guns was disregarded."), instead ordering Sgt.
-Green's Gatling to fire immediately from its existing position atop San Juan at the Spanish assaulting Kettle Hill.
+Green's Gatling responded, killing all but 40 of the attackers.